-That’s why you might want to ask, can I paint over green nails?
+You might want to know If you can paint over green nails or not.
 How safe is it?
 Some remedies can help the situation.
 However, the stain will stick to your nails until they grow and are cut.
-During this process of growth, you can safely cover the green coloration with nail paint.
-It is also okay to apply acrylic paint over the nails if you so desire.
+You can safely cover the green coloration with nail paint during this growth process.
+Applying acrylic paint over the nails is also okay if you so desire.

 Is Painting Over Green Nails Safe?

 Painting over green nails is entirely safe when you use an ideal substance.
-It doesn’t matter whether fake nails or pseudomonas bacteria caused your nails to become green.
+Whether fake nails or pseudomonas bacteria caused your nails to become green doesnt matter.
 In any of those cases, painting over green nails remains safe.
 However, you must use suitable paint to avoid more issues.

-The reason why acrylic or any other paint would damage your nails is dependent on the ingredients contained in the paint.
+The reason why acrylic or any other paint would damage your nails is dependent on the ingredients contained in color.
 Using non-toxic paint or acrylics will not affect your nails negatively.
 The non-toxic paints are considered safe because their ingredients were specifically chosen.
-In addition, some acrylics are water-based, which means they can be removed easily.
+In addition, some acrylics are water-based, which can be removed easily.
 This can be done in cases when artificial nails cause green coloration.